SPA 111. Elementary Spanish I. (3 h)

 Survey of the core areas in Hispanic linguistics: phonetics, phonology, morphology, syntax, semantics, and language variation.
 Basic concepts and methodology of linguistic analysis as preparation for further study in the field.
 P—SPA 309 or 309L.

 SPA 322.
-Spanish pronunciation and Dialect Variation.
+Spanish Pronunciation and Dialect Variation.
 (3 h)

 Description of, and practice with, the sounds, rhythm, and intonation of Spanish and the differences from English, with special attention to social and regional diversity.
 Strongly recommended for improving pronunciation.
 Meets a N.C. requirement for teacher certification.
 P—SPA 309 or 309L.